robenkleene/audio-references/logic-pro/logic-pro-score-editor.md

 - There's three view modes under `View > View Mode`, `Linear View`, `Paper View`, and `Wrapped View`
 - You can support separate parts, just by including more `Software Instrument` tracks.
 There's also a `Score Sets` feature.

+## Export

+The Score Editor has a Camera tool for exporting that appears to work similar to the macOS screenshot tool.
+It has either `PDF File` or `Clipboard` preferences under `Preferences > Score` (this option is only visible if advanced `Score`).
+The advantage of this tool is that it hides things like the playhead and uses a black and white palette.

 ## Style

 - Double-click a note to see some style options
+- In the sidebar, `Region > Style` sets the clef style

 ## Time Signature